TJaenichen/CityGML2GameObject/README.md

 # CityGML2GameObject
-A tool to import CityGML as GameObjects at runtime
+A tool to import CityGML as GameObjects at runtime.

 This can function as a starting point for a proper implementation.